 1 Jim Hodges, quoted in Dorothy Spears, “For Jim Hodges, a Survey of a Career Reflecting on Life,” The New York Times Arts Section, October 25, 2013.

-Jim Hodges Exhibition Support: Anonymous, Amanda and Glenn Fuhrman, Agnes Gund, Horizon Bank, Candace and Michael Humphreys, Jeanne and Michael Klein, Lannan Foundation, Nancy and Dr. Robert Magoon, Amy and John Phelan, Lora Reynolds and Quincy Lee, Melba and Ted Whatley, Vision Fund Leaders and Contributors.
+Jim Hodges Exhibition Support: Amanda and Glenn Fuhrman, Agnes Gund, Horizon Bank, Candace and Michael Humphreys, Jeanne and Michael Klein, Lannan Foundation, Kathleen Irvin Loughlin and Chris Loughlin, Nancy and Dr. Robert Magoon, Amy and John Phelan, Lora Reynolds and Quincy Lee, Melba and Ted Whatley, Vision Fund Leaders and Contributors.
 Special thanks to Gladstone Gallery and Jim Hodges studio staff.

 The Contemporary Austin presents artist Jim Hodges and journalist Dan Rather in conversation on The Moody Rooftop, discussing Hodges's newly installed sculpture at the museum, With Liberty and Justice for All (A Work in Progress), the artist's body of work, and its broader context, meaning, and relevance.
 Filmed December 15, 2016, at The Contemporary Austin - The Moody Rooftop at the Jones Center, Austin, Texas.